self-actuated/docs.actuated.dev/docs/install-agent.md

     sudo journalctl -u actuated --since today -f
     ```

-    For an Actuated Agent behind an [inlets tunnel](https://inlets.dev), do not include the `--letsencrypt-*` flags, and instead add `--listen-addr "127.0.0.1:"`.
-See [expose the agent with HTTPS](/expose-agent/) for instructions on how the setup inlets.
+    For an Actuated Agent behind a firewall, or on a private network, do not include the `--letsencrypt-*` flags, and instead add `--listen-addr "127.0.0.1:"`.
+Then read [expose the agent with HTTPS](/expose-agent/) for details on our private peering option or how to setup an [inlets tunnel](https://inlets.dev/).

     For example (with inlets):